 Your HOA's general liability insurance might offer some protection as well.
 It's commonly meant to cover the HOA itself; but often includes some (minimal) protection for board members.
 It's worth checking the terms of the general liability insurance to find out whether it includes any personal liability coverage for board members.

 You can get a copy of your HOA's insurance policies from the HOA, the development's manager, or the HOA's insurance agent's office.

 Typically, your insurance carrier determines whether you need personal representation.
-The insurance company evaluates the claim, and assesses whether the HOA and the individual board members named have differing interests that could become irreconcilable.
+The insurance company evaluates the claim and assesses whether the HOA and the individual board members named have differing interests that could become irreconcilable.
 If so, your insurance company will recommend separate representation.
 Even if the insurance does not recommend a separate attorney, you can contact an experienced attorney in your area to discuss whether separate representation is warranted.

-Unfortunately, if you need individual representation, your insurer may not cover the cost.
+Unfortunately, if you need individual representation, your insurer might not cover the cost.
 This depends on whether the D&O policy covers separate counsel.
 The insurance agent can tell you whether separate representation is covered.
 If not, your HOA might be required to pay your legal costs.
-Many times a development's governing documents provide that if a Board member is sued in connection with board duties, the HOA will indemnify (pay back) the board member for the costs of the lawsuit (including attorney fees).
+Many times a development's governing documents provide that if a board member is sued in connection with board duties, the HOA will indemnify (pay back) the board member for costs incurred (including attorney fees).

-When it comes to personal liability for injuries on your development's common property, if you've been doing your job as a board member, you probably have to worry about.
-Serving on your HOA board is a great way to contribute to your community—don’t let the minimal liability risks deter you from helping with this important job.
+When it comes to personal liability for injuries on your development's common property, if you've been doing your job as a board member, you probably have little to worry about.
+Serving on your HOA board is a great way to contribute to your community.
+Don't let the minimal liability risks deter you from helping with this important job.
 But do make sure you check out what protection you have from personal liability under your HOA governing documents and insurance.